Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 All you need to do is:

-1. On the search engine of your choice (Google, Bing, etc…), search for "{device manufacturer} drivers".
+1. On the search engine of your choice (Google, Bing, DuckDuckGo…), search for "{device manufacturer} drivers".
 2. Visit the manufacturer's website and enter the model of your device, then follow the instructions on the page.
 3. When you select the product, you may be shown with 2 options: